Adult

 -

 You must meet the requirements for your residence permit for the entire period that applies to you.
-If you for example is a skilled worker that have had a job and income for the entire period.
+If you for example are a skilled worker you must have had a job and income for the entire period.
 If you for example have had family migration as a spouse, you must have lived together with your spouse the whole period.

 -

-When you apply for a permanent residence permit, you must hold a valid residence permits, and still meet the requirements for the one you hold.
+When you apply for a permanent residence permit, you must hold a valid residence permit, and still meet the requirements for the one you hold.

 -